-Salaries and directors' fees reflect a small increase between years due to the increase in corporate positions.
-Quarterly changes reflect the reclassification of salaries that provide support to the Project.
+Salaries and directors' fees are similar between quarters, the slight decrease reflects the reclassification of salaries that provide support to the Project.

 General and administrative costs include general office expenses plus costs in relation to corporate governance requirements, filing, listing fees, and insurance.
 Variations in costs between quarters tend to be based on timing of payments for annual filing and listing requirements.